 Procurement: not just about cost savings

-Cost reduction is important in any business, especially during a pandemic when uncertainty is high and spending reduced.
+Cost control is important in any business, especially when recovering from a global pandemic.
 That said, cheapest is not necessarily best.
 It is the role of procurement to deliver sustainable cost savings and strategic initiatives to benefit stakeholders and the business as a whole.

 A holistic procurement function enables the team to deliver additional value above and beyond cost savings alone, such as innovation, digital transformation and improved business efficiencies.